 After you do that, you’ll arrive at the window above you.
 The emulator is set to play games using your keyboard by default.
 To change them, simply press the field you desire, and press the button from your controller.
 I’m using a Logitech F310 for this guide, and it works out of the box.
 You just press the fields and map your controller.
-In case if you’re also planning to use the Logitech controller, just flip the switch on the back of your gamepad in case if it doesn’t get recognized.
+In case you’re also planning to use the Logitech controller, just flip the switch on the back of your gamepad in case it doesn’t get recognized.
 However, personally, it should be recognized whether you’re using DirectInput or Xinput mode.

-How to activate Dualshock Mode on Duckstation?
+How to Activate Dualshock Mode on Duckstation?

-If you’re using a Dualshock 3/4 or Xbox controller, and you want to play your games using your analog sticks instead of the d-pad, the solution is simple.
+If you’re using a Dualshock 3/4 or Xbox controller, and you want to play your games using your analogue sticks instead of the d-pad, the solution is simple.
 When picking a controller type, choose ” Analog Controller (Dualshock).
 That’s it, your sticks should be recognized in games.

 How to Play PS1 Games on Your PC

 After you have your game at hand, create a folder, name it whatever you want, and put your game inside.
-Head on to Settings＞Game List Settings.
+Head on to Settings ＞ Game List Settings.
 A screen should pop up like this:

 Basically, what you’re doing right now is adding your game’s directory folder to the emulator.
 So, next time when you boot up your game, it will show up like this: